NumEconCopenhagen/projects-2024-a-j/README.md

 - We fetch data from **Energidataservice API** on **Electricity and prices for Eastern Denmark (2023)** and show the relationship between prices and renewables, and the seasonal and cyclical components of the data.

 4. *Model project.*
-- We model a stochastic New-Keyenesian model add an extention to it, and show the results.
+- We model a stochastic New-Keyenesian model, add an extention to it, and show the results.